Palle Sørensen

-Palle Mogens Fogde Sørensen (26 March 1927 – 1 February 2018) was a Danish convicted murderer who shot and killed four police officers in 1965 on his way home after a break-in.
+Palle Mogens Fogde Sørensen (26 March 1927 – 1 February 2018) was a Danish convicted murderer who, in 1965, shot and killed four police officers.
+The police officers were shot as they pulled him over while he was returning home from a burglary.

 Early life

-In 1949, shortly after his release from juvenile detention, Sørensen broke into the headquarters of Danish labor union Dansk Arbejdsmands Forbund (today, 3F), where he blew open a safe with explosives stolen from a quarry and stole 130,000 kr., all of which he spent shortly after.
+In 1949, shortly after his release from juvenile detention, Sørensen broke into the headquarters of Danish labor union Dansk Arbejdsmands Forbund (today, 3F), where he blew open a safe with explosives stolen from a quarry and stole 130,000 kr., all of which he had spent shortly after.

 He later committed several burglaries and instances of insurance fraud, but was eventually caught and received a 5-year prison sentence.

-After his release from prison, Sørensen was hired to produce aerials for the army, and for a while managed to bring his criminal lifestyle to a halt.
+After his release from prison, Sørensen was hired to produce aerials for the army, and managed to bring his criminal lifestyle to a halt.
 However, in 1964, Sørensen encountered his former cellmate Norman Lee Bune, and resumed his former criminal activities of mainly burglaries.

-Sørensen was early on known for his engineer-like prowess with technology and mechanics, and a 1958 article from the tabloid Ekstra Bladet described Sørensen as a man with a skill for cracking safes.
+Sørensen was known for his engineer-like prowess with technology and mechanics, and a 1958 article from the tabloid Ekstra Bladet described Sørensen as a man with a skill for cracking safes.
 He had a gun collection in his mother's basement.

 Shootings

-On 17 September 1965 Sørensen and Bune were caught breaking and entering by the house's owner, who subsequently called the police.
-The men fled the scene and police officers pursued.
-During the chase, Sørensen reached for his Browning P-35 and shot four policemen, all of whom died from the sustained injuries.
+On 17 September 1965 Sørensen and Bune were caught by the owner of a house they had broken into, who subsequently called the police.
+The men fled the scene and where pursued by police officers.
+During the chase, Sørensen was pulled over twice, each time reaching for his Browning P-35.
+In total four policemen where shot, all of whom died from the sustained injuries.

-The incident resulted in a major search operation, which ended as he after 48 hours turned himself in, commenting "[I] made the mistake of [my] life."
+The incident resulted in a major search operation, lasting for 48 hours, ending with Sørensen turning himself in, commenting "[I] made the mistake of [my] life."